cpgames/RefactorGraph/README.md

 Visual Studio extension for your craziest refactoring needs.
 ## Concept:
 Refactor graph works by capturing the active document (or selection) and splitting it into a chunk collection.
 Chunk collection is composed of text chunks that have a name, text, and index within the document.
-Chunks can then be ordered and merged back into a single chunk via Merge node.
+Chunks can then be ordered, modified (via Replace node), and merged back into a single chunk via Merge node.
 Processed chunk can then be set as output via SetDocument node, which would replace the current selection (or active document).
 ## Usage:
 After installing the extension you can find it in Tools->Show Refactor Graphs